-Some effects of seasons on psychological phenomena are well-known, of course-such as Seasonal Affective Disorder, the clinical condition characterized by recurring depression in winter months (American Psychiatric Association, 2013; Han et al., 2000; Magnusson & Boivin, 2003).
-But, as we describe below, Seasonal Affective Disorder is just the tip of the proverbial iceberg.
-Seasons affect many other psychological phenomena too, including decision-making in diverse behavioral domains such as aggression, prosocial behavior, eating behavior, and sexual activity (Kenrick & MacFarlane, 1986; Lauritsen & White, 2014; Levin et al., 2002; Ma et al., 2006; Markey & Markey, 2013; Sachs & Chu, 2000), aesthetic preferences for music and for colors (Palmer & Schloss, 2010; Park et al., 2019), as well as attentional processes and executive functioning (Meyer et al., 2016).
-But, despite these many findings, seasons remain an underappreciated source of variation in psychological phenomena-especially when compared to other systematic sources of variation.
-Entire subfields of psychology have coalesced around other sources of variation, such as variation due to individual differences (personality psychology), developmental processes (developmental psychology), situational context (social psychology), and cultural background (cultural psychology).
+Some effects of seasons on psychological phenomena are well known, of course-such as seasonal affective disorder (SAD), the clinical condition characterized by recurring depression in winter months (American Psychiatric Association, 2013; Han et al., 2000; Magnusson & Boivin, 2003).
+But, as we describe below, SAD is just the tip of the proverbial iceberg.
+Seasons also affect many other psychological phenomena, including decisionmaking in diverse behavioral domains such as aggression, prosocial behavior, eating behavior, and sexual activity (Kenrick & MacFarlane, 1986; Lauritsen & White, 2014; Levin et al., 2002; Ma et al., 2006; Markey & Markey, 2013; Sachs & Chu, 2000), aesthetic preferences for music and for colors (Pettijohn, Williams, & Carter, 2010; Palmer & Schloss, 2010; Park et al., 2019), as well as attentional processes and executive functioning (Meyer et al., 2016).
+But, despite these many findings, seasons remain an underappreciated source of variation in psychological phenomena-especially compared with other systematic sources of variation.
+Entire subfields of psychology have coalesced around other sources of variation, such as variation resulting from individual differences (personality psychology), developmental processes (developmental psychology), situational context (social psychology), and cultural background (cultural psychology).
 In contrast-despite the potentially profound conceptual, empirical, methodological, and practical implications associated with seasonal variation-the effects of seasonal cycles are easily overlooked.

-Perhaps one reason that seasonal effects are under-appreciated is because-in contrast to research on other sources of variation (e.g., personality, culture, etc.)-research on seasonal effects are scattered across different literatures that focus on different kinds of outcome variables.
+Perhaps one reason that seasonal effects are underappreciated is because-in contrast to research on other sources of variation (e.g., personality, culture) research on seasonal effects are scattered across different areas of study that focus on different kinds of outcome variables.
 For example, research revealing seasonal effects on attentional processes and executive functioning has proceeded largely independently of research revealing seasonal effects on prosociality or sexual behavior.
 Consequently, these effects, and the specific explanations for them, tend to be conceptually disconnected.
-This too contrasts with psychological research on other sources of variation (e.g., personality, culture, etc.), which are characterized by well-articulated meta-theoretical principles of inquiry and conceptual frameworks that integrate findings across diverse research streams.
+This too contrasts with psychological research on other sources of variation (e.g., personality, culture), which are characterized by well-articulated metatheoretical principles of inquiry and conceptual frameworks that integrate findings across diverse research streams.
 These kinds of frameworks are useful (Muthukrishna & Henrich, 2019).
-Not only can they help integrate existing findings, but they can also illuminate new research directions, and serve as generative foundations for new hypotheses and new empirical discoveries.
+Not only can they help integrate existing findings, but they can also illuminate new research directions and serve as generative foundations for new hypotheses and new empirical discoveries.

-If indeed seasonal changes are an important source of human psychological variation, then perhaps "seasonal psychology" merits the kind of scholarly investigation-in terms of both empirical and conceptual inquiry-that has been accorded to personality psychology, cultural psychology, developmental psychology, and other sources of variation.
+If seasonal changes are indeed an important source of human psychological variation, then perhaps "seasonal psychology" merits the kind of scholarly investigation-in terms of both empirical and conceptual inquiry-that has been accorded to personality psychology, cultural psychology, developmental psychology, and other sources of variation.
 The goal of this article is to encourage a more systematic and comprehensive collective enterprise to reckon with the many ways in which seasons influence human psychology.